 Cruell death vanquishing so noble beautie

-The rhyme scheme of Petrarchan sonnet has first eight lines called octet that rhymes as abba -abba –cdc-dcd.
-The remaining six lines called sestet might have a range of rhyme schemes.
+The rhyme scheme of a Petrarchan sonnet features the first eight lines, called an octet, which rhymes as abba–abba–cdc–dcd.
+The remaining six lines are called a sestet, and might have a range of rhyme schemes.

 That thereby beauty’s rose might never die.